Surveys are great, if they make them concise and to the point.

 Keep it short, stupid

 Survey length remains important for keeping abandon rates low.
 Think about the last time you sat around and excitedly answered a 10-minute survey.
-Not likely.

-Ask only questions that fulfill your end goal
+Ask questions that fulfill your end goal

 You need to be ruthless when it comes to cutting unnecessary questions from your surveys.

-Ask this question about every question you include, “Does this question drive action once recieved?”
+Ask this question about every question you include, "Does this question drive action once received?"
 If the answer is no, why are you asking it?
-The action doesn’t have to get you calling the surveyee, but should drive trends to changes you want to make.
+The action doesn't have to get you calling the surveyee, but should drive trends to changes you want to make.

 Construct smart, open-ended questions